 To change the display properties of tuplets in the score, select the tuplet numbers/brackets, and adjust the desired properties in the "Tuplet" section of the Inspector:

-- Bracket type: Automatic hides the bracket for beamed notes and shows the bracket if the tuplet includes unbeamed notes or rests.
-Bracket displays the bracket.
-Nothing hides the bracket.
+- Bracket type: 'Automatic' hides the bracket for beamed notes and shows the bracket if the tuplet includes unbeamed notes or rests.
+'Bracket' displays the bracket.
+'None' hides the bracket.

 Using the Tuplets Style dialog

 To make fine adjustments to the way that all tuplets in the score are displayed: from the menu, select Format → Style...→Tuplets.

 The legend below illustrates some of the properties that can be adjusted in the Tuplets style dialog: